mitchellwaite/xval-decrypt-web/README.md

 ![system info screen](sysinfo.png)

 Only CryptoJS is used here (because DES...) so there's minimal bloat.
+There are no CDN references or other libraries and the app can be downloaded and run locally without an internet connection.

 Based on the python script originally written by Redline99.